Al Scharff

-Alvin "Al" Friedman Scharff (May 20, 1891–March 24, 1968), was an American counterfeiter, cattle rustler, and smuggler, who later became a lifelong inspector for the United States Customs Service.
+Alvin "Al" Friedman Scharff (May 20, 1891 – March 24, 1968), was an American counterfeiter, cattle rustler, and smuggler, who later became a lifelong inspector for the United States Customs Service.

 Biography

 In 1910, a year into his studies at university in Tennessee, he was diagnosed with tuberculosis and told he had six months to live.
-For his health, and to reduce his bouts of coughing up blood, he spent most of his life in the dryer climates between the Southwestern United States and Mexico.
+For his health, and to reduce his bouts of coughing up blood, he spent most of his life in the drier climates between the Southwestern United States and Mexico.
 In 1912, while working on a construction site near Tampico, Scharff was recruited into the Mexican Army, where he fought with a militia group under the distant command of Victoriano Huerta in several minor battles of the Mexican Revolution against the militias of Pascual Orozco, before deserting his post and escaping back to the United States, where he worked as a traveling salesman for several years.

 In 1915, he became involved in a counterfeiting operation, dealing in fake Mexican pesos in the areas of Sonora and Nogales/Nogales.
 In 1918, he took part in a massive spy hunt for German spies in Mexico, assassinating two of them supposedly on the orders of the United States Government.
 In 1919, he joined Customs and advanced through the ranks from inspector, mounted inspector, special agent, special agent in charge (SAC), to eventually become supervising special agent in charge (SSAC).

 Sometime in the 1920s, Scharff was assigned responsibilities to investigate violations of the Harrison Narcotics Tax Act, and began investigating a smuggling operation in Mexico that he believed was importing massive amounts of heroin from somewhere in Europe.
 While on deployments into Mexico, he coordinated heavily with members of the Mexican federal Narcotics Police.
 As this was also the Prohibition era, Scharff also chased down rum-runners, even going into Canada to track down two notorious rum-runners named Big Jim Clark and George Musey.